JCulpepper88/SaveTheKitty/README.md

 Save the Kitty
 ==============

+## Goal

 Get the weapon and kill the monster before it gets to the kitty!

+## Design

+Each of the levels is an array of characters parsed by the program.
+A table displaying the level is rendered dynamically based on the grid size of each level.

 The monster moves in a random direction every half second.

-Each of the levels is an array of characters parsed by the program.
 The user begins with 2 lives.
 After completing all the levels, you return to level 1, but the monster doubles in speed, and the user gains a life.

 ## Issues